13 Driving Range Tips for Beginners

 However, it does give me a hint as to what to look for in a player’s swing that could be contributing to this calamity.

-What I have found is that the takeaway of the golf club is where one should always start when trying to develop a good golf swing.
+What I have found is that the takeaway of the golf club is where one should always start when trying to develop a good golf swing, especially when practicing at the golf driving range.

-In most cases, the golf club will return on the same path it was taken away.
-This is to say that, if you pick the club up outside of your intended takeaway path, it will return outside in.
+In most cases, the will return on the same path it was taken away.
+This is to say that, if you pick the golf club up outside of your intended takeaway path, it will return outside in.

 Conversely, if you pull it inside, it will encourage a low swooping swing that also returns on an outside in plane.
 Whoa, you say…if you pull it inside, shouldn’t it return inside out (which is a desirable swing path)?